-NOTE: The liability aspect on loading the ML entity to inference function is FFS.
+NOTE: The liability aspect on loading the ML model to inference function is FFS.

 5.2.4.3 Potential requirements

-REQ-MODEL_DPL-CON-1: The ML entity loading MnS producer should have a capability allowing the consumer to request and retrieve loading information of an ML entity.
+REQ-MODEL_DPL-CON-1: The ML model loading MnS producer should have a capability allowing the consumer to request and retrieve loading information of an ML model.

-REQ-MODEL_DPL-CON-2: The ML entity loading MnS producer should have a capability to notify the consumer about the loading information of an ML entity.
+REQ-MODEL_DPL-CON-2: The ML model loading MnS producer should have a capability to notify the consumer about the loading information of an ML model.

-REQ-MODEL_DPL-CON-3: The ML entity loading MnS producer should have a capability allowing the consumer to request the loading of an ML entity to the target inference function(s).
+REQ-MODEL_DPL-CON-3: The ML model loading MnS producer should have a capability allowing the consumer to request the loading of an ML model to the target inference function(s).

-REQ-MODEL_DPL-CON-4: The ML entity loading MnS producer should have a capability allowing the consumer to provide the loading policy for an ML entity.
+REQ-MODEL_DPL-CON-4: The ML model loading MnS producer should have a capability allowing the consumer to provide the loading policy for an ML model.

 5.2.4.4 Possible solutions